 sleep() command injection attacks: how not validating your PHP user input can lead to Denial of Service (DoS) attacks against websites and back-end database servers.
 Simply by putting “

-The other day I noticed several hung queries (SELECT statements) on one of the MySQL database servers I administer.
-All hung queries had in common they were running for a very long time, and
+The other day I noticed several hung queries (SELECT statements) on one of the MySQL database servers under my control.
+All hung queries had in common they were running for a very long time.
+And,

 mysqladmin processlist -v showed a